dhivyadharshini2006/TSA_EXP1B/README.md

 <img width="939" height="160" alt="image" src="https://github.com/user-attachments/assets/9db08570-8871-485f-8647-f664f51f4709" />

 ### RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on international airline passenger data.
+Thus we have created the python code for the conversion of non stationary to stationary data on Gold Price data.